This article was authored in August and updated in October 2019.

 Although these new Guidelines diverge sharply from the traditional approach to criminal defence and the investigation of misconduct, their broad alignment with the U.S. and UK approach may ultimately simplify the decision-making landscape for companies facing investigations across these jurisdictions, notwithstanding the important differences that remain.

 When an internal investigation is conducted by external counsel, the company and its lawyers need to assess what they will share with prosecutors, what they can protect from disclosure, and how the authorities will respond to arguments that certain kinds of communications or information are protected.
 The Guidelines make clear that the assertion of legal privilege can meaningfully harm a company’s ability to negotiate a CJIP.
-According to the Guidelines, (1) work product created during an external lawyer’s internal investigation will not be covered by French professional secrecy (secret professionnel) as a matter of course, and (2) a company’s failure to provide documents on grounds of professional secrecy can be viewed as non-cooperation.
+According to the Guidelines, (1) work product created during an external lawyer’s internal investigation will not be covered by French professional confidentiality ("secret professionnel") as a matter of course, and (2) a company’s failure to provide documents on grounds of professional confidentiality can be viewed as non-cooperation.

 Despite this tough stance, the PNF also states that it will take into account the risks companies may face in other jurisdictions by waiving privilege.
 For example, in the U.S. there can be serious consequences if companies facing simultaneous civil litigation and criminal investigations waive privilege.
 This recognition of effects outside France suggests that a company’s refusal to disclose documents that are privileged under foreign, but not French law, will not necessarily be interpreted as a lack of cooperation.